Pendants and Kitchen Lighting

 Pendant lights are possibly the most versatile kind of lighting you can use in your kitchen.
 They come in so many different shapes, sizes, styles and colors that you're sure to find pendant lights that will fit your specific kitchen needs.
 Here are 4 tips for putting pendants in your kitchen.

-Use bowl or drum pendants for ambience.
+2. Use bowl or drum pendants for ambience.
 The mini pendant’s bigger cousins, bowl and drum pendants also come in all sorts of great styles that could fit your space and have great applications in the kitchen and dining areas.
 Hang a drum over your table, use a drum or two above the island or replace a chandelier with a drum or bowl.
 Look for styles that will allow a lot of light to shine.
 The pendants on the left are a great example.
 The opal glass shades mean you won't look directly into the light bulb, but you will get lots of light.

 For bowl pendants, consider whether you want ones with uplighting (where the bowl is right side up) or downlighting (where the bowl is upside down).
 Uplighting is good for general ambient lighting while downlighting is better for task lighting.

 3. Consider bell pendants.
 Bell pendants are most commonly seen in foyers and hallways, but they're making their way into the kitchen as well.
 Bells are great for kitchens with a casual, traditional decor, especially ones taking design cues from country or beach cottages.
 Like their mini counterparts, bells are also usually seen hanging above islands, generally in pairs or trios.
 Adding pendants is an easy way to replace outdated old light fixtures and revitalize your kitchen.

 4. Think about the uses.
 Convenience is key in the kitchen, so it’s important to put in lights that will do what you need them to do and do it all the time.
 Pendants, therefore, are a great choice since they focus light right where they are aimed.
 There’s really no limit to what you can do with pendants in the kitchen.
 Better yet, pendants are available in every price range, so you won’t break your bank!